danilashtefan/SkinCareClient/README.md

 * Server communication

 Local Python server (https://github.com/AirinB/SkinTrackingApp )is supposed to be run to let the application work.
 When user uploads the photo it is initially uploaded to the `Firebse` storage and download link is is sent to the locally running server via the `POST HTTP` request.
 Server is downloading the image, processes it (it contains AI model trained to detect pimples), uploads to the `Firebase` and sends the processed image download link as a response.
-After this, the response link is saved to UserDefaults
+After this, the response link is saved to UserDefault.
+When user clicks to the "box" icon on the navigation bar, processed image is retrieved and shown to him/her.